Disability Resource (DR)

 This course is a non-credit course that mirrors the curriculum in DR 43.1 & 43.2.
 Many students who use JAWS/Zoomtext require more time than 1 semester to learn the technology.
 This course was written to provide students with the opportunity to repeat the credit course without penalty.

 N BASC 903 Supervised Tutoring for Access Technology (0 units)

 This course provides an open lab a number of times during the week.
-Students have access to the computers, assistive technology and support from faculty and staff.
+Students have access to computers, assistive technology, and support from faculty and staff.
 Students are encouraged to complete 16 hours each semester.